Sonictherocketman/Open-Microblog/README.markdown

 - follows: A public URL to the XML feed of the users that a given user follows.
 	- count: An attribute of the follows tag that lists the total number of users that a given user follows.
 - message: An public URL that accepts JSON formatted messages (described above).
+- header: an background image chosen by the user.
+- portrait: a chosen profile picture of the user.

 ## Required Item Elements

-- status\_id: A unique, incrementing integer starting from 0 representing the item.
+- guid: A unique, incrementing integer starting from 0 representing the item.
 - pubdate: The datetime when the status was posted.
 - description: The HTML text of the post (surrounded with <\!\[CDATA\[\]\]> tags).